apupu-framework/sqlmacro/README.md

 #### Don't Use This Module If You Don't Understand What You Are Doing ####

 This module is inherently vulnerable for SQL injection.
-If it is properly applied, it will reduce your code drastically.
+If it is properly applied, it will reduce your code.
 But if you are careless for SQL injection, the result is catastrophic.

 You most likely to do something like :
 ```